PCR Wound Analysis

 Wound PCR Analysis Explained

-qPCR (quantitative Polymerase Chain Reaction) testing is a molecular diagnostic technique that can detect and quantify the presence of bacteria in a wound sample.
+qPCR (quantitative Polymerase Chain Reaction) testing is a molecular diagnostic technique that can detect presence of bacteria in a wound sample.
 The test involves using specific primers and probes that target the DNA of the bacteria of interest, such as Staphylococcus aureus.
-The DNA is amplified through multiple cycles of heating and cooling, and the amount of DNA present is quantified in real-time using fluorescent dyes.
+The DNA is amplified through multiple cycles of heating and cooling, and the DNA present is detected in real-time using fluorescent dyes.
 This allows for accurate and sensitive detection of bacteria in the wound sample, which can be useful for wound analysis and management.

 Testing for antibiotic resistance is important for several reasons: